voelkerh/cPast/README.md

    Connect your mobile phone to your computer and move the top folder to your computer.
 Save time sorting your photos!
    <br>
    <br>
 3) cPast allows you to <b style="color: #A8843E;">save notes about your photos</b>.
    Have you found an important document or had a brilliant idea that you want to think about later?
    Your notes are saved in a table with the recording time, archive and file name.
    This allows you to continue working on them later on your computer.

 <div align="center">
    <img src="doc/help/notes_file.png" width="400px" />
 </div>

 <h2 style="color: #16385E;">2) How can I install the app?</h2>

+Details of this installation may vary between Android version.

-1) Click on the latest release in the Releases section at the right of this repository below the About section.
+1. Click on the latest release in the Releases section at the right of this repository below the About section.
-2) Download the .apk file.
+3) Download the .apk file.
 You do not need to download the source code.
-3) Connect your phone to your computer using a USB cable.
+4) Connect your phone to your computer using a USB cable.
-4) Make sure to enable "Transferring files" in our phone's USB settings.
+5) Make sure to enable "Transferring files" in our phone's USB settings.
 Only now you can access the internal storage of your phone via your computer.
-5) In your phone's settings search for the option "Install unknown apps".
+6) In your phone's settings search for the option "Install unknown apps".
 Enable installations from the source "My Files".
-6) Access your phone's internal storage from your computer.
+7) Access your phone's internal storage from your computer.
 To do so, you must select your phone in your file explorer and double click on it.
-7) Navigate to your phone's "Download" folder via your file explorer on your computer.
+8) Navigate to your phone's "Download" folder via your file explorer on your computer.
-8) Copy the .apk file from your computer to your phone.
+9) Copy the .apk file from your computer to your phone.
-9) On your phone open "My Files" > "Download" and click on the .apk file.
+10) On your phone open "My Files" > "Download" and click on the .apk file.
-10) You will be asked "Do you want to install this app?"
+11) You will be asked "Do you want to install this app?"
 Click "Install".
-11) You may be asked to scan the app.
+12) You may be asked to scan the app.
 You can choose to scan the app and proceed with the installation.
-12) Choose "Open" to start using cPast on your phone.
+13) Choose "Open" to start using cPast on your phone.
 You can disconnect your phone from your computer.
-13) Disable "Install unknown apps" for "My Files" in your phone's settings.
+14) Disable "Install unknown apps" for "My Files" in your phone's settings.

 <h2 style="color: #16385E;">3) How can I use the app?</h2>